david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

    public:
    ```

-4. The *coshImpl* constructor is passed the *layer* object that it is associated with to provide access to any layer parameters that may need to be read or set when implementing the specific instance of the custom layer.
+4. The *coshImpl* constructor is passed the *layer* object that it is associated with to provide access to any layer parameters that may be needed when implementing the specific instance of the custom layer.
    ```cpp
        explicit coshImpl(const CNNLayer* layer) {
            try {
               ...
    ```

-5. The main responsibility of the *coshImpl* constructor is to configure the input and output data layout for the custom layer by calling *addConfig()*.
-In the template file, the line is commented-out and we will replace it to indicate that *layer* uses *DataConfigurator(ConfLayout::PLN)* (plain, or linear) data for both input and output.
+5. The *coshImpl* constructor configures the input and output data layout for the custom layer by calling *addConfig()*.
+In the template file, the line is commented-out and we will replace it to indicate that *layer* uses *DataConfigurator(ConfLayout::PLN)* (plain or linear) data for both input and output.

    Before: